Codecademy/docs/content/dart/concepts/switch/switch.md

   - 'paths/computer-science'
 ---

-The **switch** statement is a control flow structure that allows a program to execute different code blocks based on the value of an expression
+The **switch** statement is a control flow structure that allows a program to execute different code blocks based on the value of an expression.

 ## Syntax